Hidden symmetries and decay for the wave equation on the Kerr spacetime: Introduction

-One of the fundamentally new ideas introduced in this work is a generalization of the vector-field method which allows the use of not only Killing symmetries but also hidden symmetries in the construction of suitable Noetherian currents for the analysis of Lagrangian field equations.
-This allows us, in contrast to other recent work on the wave equation on Kerr, to carry out our proof of uniform boundedness and decay results exclusively in physical space, using only the coordinate functions and differential operators.
-This technique almost eliminates the need for methods involving separation of variables or Fourier analysis.\footnote{We do not use separability or the Fourier transform (which are essentially equivalent to each other) in the $t$ coordinate.
-In the proof of lemma \ref{Lemma:IntegratedMorawetz}, we need to use separability in the $\phi$ coordinate to control the axially symmetric component of the solution, but are otherwise able to avoid using separability (or the Fourier transform) in $\phi$.
-We never use separability in the $r$ and $\theta$ coordinates, since this is only possible once separation in the $t$ and $\phi$ coordinates has already been performed.}
+In our approach, we replace the \emph{conserved quantities for null geodesics} (which may be viewed as coordinates on phase space) by \emph{partial differential symmetry operators} of up to second order.
+This allows us to introduce a generalisation of the vector-field method which allows the use of not only Killing symmetries but also the hidden symmetry corresponding to Carter's constant in the construction of suitable generalisations of Noetherian currents for the analysis of Lagrangian field equations.
+The generalised vector-field method allows us, in contrast to other recent work on the wave equation on Kerr, to carry out our proof of uniform boundedness and integrated energy decay exclusively in physical space, using only the coordinate functions and differential operators.
+This technique eliminates the need for methods involving separation of variables or Fourier analysis.
+The suitability of the classical vector-field method for nonlinear problems, which was demonstrated in the proof of the nonlinear stability of Minkowski space, partly motivates, in view of the black hole stability problem, our work on generalising the vector-field method to deal with the linear wave equation in the Kerr spacetime.